OpenTechStrategies/torque-sites/competitions/template/README.md

     - This opass file is the placeholder for any accounts that get added
 15. Create an opass file for the ansible production secrets
     - Create the secret file `mv ../$SHORTNAME/ansible/inv/prod/group_vars/all/secret{.tmpl,}`
+    - `$EDITOR ../$SHORTNAME/ansible/inv/prod/group_vars/all/secret`
     - `opass edit clients/lever-for-change/torque-sites/$SHORTNAME/ansible/prod`
     - One good source is to use xkcd's password generator
       - https://preshing.com/20110811/xkcd-password-generator/ at time of writing
-    - Pay special attention to the password requiring to have no spaces, as this is required by the current Book Creator (though this note should be changed as soon as we are done with the OTS book creator!)
-16. Update all the files in the ansible and etl directories, replacing basically everything in angle brackets (`<>`) with the appropriate value.
     - For the `SIMPLESAMLURL_FROMMACFOUND`, you'll need the metadata url from macfound devops
+16. Get Logo
+    - Logo should be gotten from somewhere, and then turned into a correct width png
+    - This command requires imagemagick
+      - `convert -geometry 150 <LOGO_LOCATION> ../$SHORTNAME/ansible/roles/$SHORTNAME/files/${SHORTNAME}_Logo.png`
+17. Update all the files in the ansible and etl directories, replacing basically everything in angle brackets (`<>`) with the appropriate value.
+    - in ansible directory, this is mainly replacing `<COMPETITION_NAME>` with `$SHORTNAME`
+    - in etl directory, there is more, as there's the filenames of the csv (from earlier step), and long competition name
+      - depending on the competition, some variables may not be needed (for instance, if we didn't get a zip file of attachments)
+        - to replace `<SHA>`, just do `sha1sum <PROPOSALS_CSV_LOCATION>`
+    - One nice way to do this is `vim `ack -l "<" ../$SHORTNAME/` `
-17. Update `<COMPETITION_NAME>.yaml` to remove any roles not to be included in this competition
+18. Update `<COMPETITION_NAME>.yaml` to remove any roles not to be included in this competition
     - Please update the `COMPETITION_NAME.yaml` file in the template/ansible directory to include any new ones that have been added!
+19. Deploy initial version of wiki to production, check simplesaml configuration works
+    - `(cd ../$SHORTNAME/ansible ; ansible-playbook -i inv/prod $SHORTNAME.yml)`
-18. TODO: update compose-and-upload, using it as a shell
+20. Update etl/{compose-and-upload,deploy}, using it as a shell
+    - some things to consider
+      - Attachments may or may not be a part
+      - Validitity of proposals may be a part
+21. Set up etl configuration for production
+    - `cp ../$SHORTNAME/etl/config.py{.tmpl,}`
+    - `$EDITOR ../$SHORTNAME/etl/config.py`
+22. Run initial ETL pipeline
+    - `(cd ../$SHORTNAME/etl ; ./deploy -g '<GPGPASS>' <DATADIR>)`
+    - This may not work if the data isn't fully done yet, so you can just move on to the next steps and work out later
-18. TODO: git commit the new competition!
+23. Git commit the new competition!
-18. TODO: Logo STUFF
-19. TODO: MediaWiki TorqueConfig stuff!
-18. Install locally, and test!
+    - (cd ..; git add $SHORTNAME; git commit -m "Initial commit of $SHORTNAME competition")
+    - Don't forget to push!
+24. Update TorqueConfig:MainConfig on the new wiki
+    - Will usually involve copying from another competition
+    - Add the columns from `<DATADIR>/$SHORTNAME/tdcconfig/AllColumns`
+    - Add the proposals from `<DATADIR>/$SHORTNAME/tdcconfig/AllProposals`
+25. Complete the checklist below

 ## Post-installation checklist for new competition instances